What is vasculitis?

 - Cutaneous vasculitis is associated with systemic vasculitis in a minority of patients.

-Small vessel vasculitis is most common form of vasculitis affecting arterioles and venules.
+Small vessel vasculitis is the most common form of vasculitis affecting arterioles and venules.

 - In the skin, small vessel vasculitis presents with palpable purpura.